 At one point, St Anne and St Agnes were known as ‘St Anne in the Willows, presumably when this part of the City had a greener aspect… The joint dedication, first recorded in 1467, was to St Anne, the mother of the virgin, and St Agnes, a virgin martyr aged 13 who died around AD 304.
 The vicar was beheaded when he spoke out against the beheading of Charles I in 1649.

 The Great Fire damaged the church and was rebuilt by Wren on the old foundations between 1676 and 1687.
 The church’s interior comprises a Greek cross interior with an inner square formed by four Corinthian wood columns.
 It is, according to Pevsner, “spatially.. fine and rare.”

 The church has been used by Lutheran congregations since 1954.

 11. St Augustine Watling Street

 St Augustine Watling Street is dwarfed beneath the dome of St Pauls.
-Only the tower still stands, after the church was shattered in the blitz.
+Only the Tower still stands after the church was shattered in the blitz.
 Famously, St Paul’s remained unharmed during the war, a beacon for Londoners, who felt that “if St Paul’s survives, we will survive.”
-St Augustine has one of Wren’s most charming spires, rising to a narrow bulb, almost eastern looking.
+St Augustine has Wren’s most charming spires, rising to a bit of bulb, almost eastern looking.
 In fact, the spire is a fibreglass copy of the original design.
-An office building, St Augustine House, has been built against the tower in inimitable 70’s style.
+An office building, St Augustine House, has been built against the Tower in inimitable 70’s style.